TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/MenuObjects/GmenuFoldout/Index.rst

 GMENU\_FOLDOUT
 ^^^^^^^^^^^^^^

+**Note:** Until TYPO3 6.0 the menu objects GMENU\_LAYERS, TMENU\_LAYERS
+and GMENU_FOLDOUT were part of the TYPO3 Core.
+Since TYPO3 6.1 they
+have been moved to the extension statictemplates, which with TYPO3 6.1 has itself been removed from the TYPO3 Core.
+In order to use these menu objects now, you need to install statictemplates from TER.

 GMENU\_FOLDOUT works as an extension to GMENU, which means that the properties underneath are additional properties to the ones above.

-The purpose of GMENU\_FOLDOUT is to create 2-level menus which are folded out dynamically.
+The purpose of GMENU\_FOLDOUT is to create 2-level menus, which are folded out dynamically.

-It works with Netscape, Mozilla, Microsoft Internet Explorer and Opera.
-The menu on the first level is a GMENU because GMENU\_FOLDOUT is responsible for this, but the submenu on the next level (referred to as 2nd level) can be both TMENU and another GMENU.
+The menu on the first level is a GMENU, because GMENU\_FOLDOUT is responsible for this, but the submenu on the next level (referred to as 2nd level) can be both TMENU or another GMENU.

-**Note:** You must include the library "typo3/sysext/statictemplates/media/scripts/gmenu\_foldout.php".
+**Note:** You must include the library "typo3conf/ext/statictemplates/media/scripts/gmenu\_foldout.php" (in older versions "typo3/sysext/statictemplates/media/scripts/gmenu\_foldout.php").

 The script implemented is taken from http://www9.ewebcity.com/skripts/foldoutmenu\_move.htm

-**Compatibility:** MSIE 4+, Netscape 4+ and 6+, Opera 5+

 .. ### BEGIN~OF~TABLE ###